Creating a Company Culture for Security: What Actually Works (According to 3M+ Hoxhunt Users)

 Table of contents

-💡 DID YOU KNOW?
-Research by IBM Security estimates that 95% of data breach incidents are caused by employee mistakes.
+Research by Verizon estimates that 60% of data breach incidents are caused by employee mistakes.

 But they're generally considered to be where most organization's security gaps lie.